Worms Armageddon: Reception

-The Game Boy Color port received mixed reviews.
-Concluding that the port is an "abridged edition of the overall game", Craig Harris of IGN criticized the version's great lack of the PC version's features (e.g. weapons) and personality and pointed out its "quirky" graphics.
+The Game Boy Color port, while still met with favorable reviews, was less well received.
+Concluding that the port is an "abridged edition of the overall game", Craig Harris of IGN criticized the version's lack of features and personality compared to the PC version and pointed out its "quirky" graphics.
 The reviewer felt that the game's front end was "extremely thrown together".
 He concluded that it was still fun to play.
-Chris Hudak of The Electric Playground similarly criticized the lack of weapons and also criticized the lack of soundbites and complete lack of voices and what he perceived to be "microscopic" worms that are tough for the eye to see.
+Hudak of The Electric Playground gave it seven out of ten, similarly criticized the lack of weapons, and also criticized the lack of soundbites and complete lack of voices and what he perceived to be "microscopic" worms that are tough for the eye to see.
 He did, however, praise the terrain and physics engine for being well translated from the other versions of the game.

-Michael Wolf reviewed the Nintendo 64 version of the game for Next Generation, rating it three stars out of five, and stated that "a good rental if you're planning a gaming party, but for day-to-day gaming, these annelids just don't cut it".
+Jason White of AllGame gave it three stars out of five, saying that it "has so much going for it in the fun department that the odd controls and sometimes hard to navigate terrain will be easily forgotten.
+Go out and give this one a try.
+It's well worth the time."

+Many publications gave the Nintendo 64 version favorable reviews while it was still in development months before its U.S. release date.
+Lou Gubrious of GamePro said that the game's European import "won't dazzle you with graphics or stun you with sound, but it will suck you in with its simple playability.
+Before you know it, you'll glance up from the TV only to be greeted by the sun, rising like an eye-piercing, flaming disk punishing you for staying up all night again."
+Arthur Adam of Hyper gave the same Nintendo 64 version 89%, saying, "This strategy game has proved to be dynamite on the N64, making it possibly the best multi-player title for the console."
+Marin Kitts of N64 Magazine gave it 85%, calling it "A welcome conversion of one of the most original four-player games you can buy."
+However, Michael Wolf of NextGen called the same console version "A good rental if you're planning a gaming party, but for day-to-day gaming, these annelids just don't cut it."

+The PlayStation version received a "Gold" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 200,000 units in the UK.

 Awards

-The editors of PC Gamer US nominated Armageddon for their 1999 "Best Turn-Based Strategy Game" award, which ultimately went to Sid Meier's Alpha Centauri.
-They wrote that Armageddon "put up one hell of a fight [for the award] and should not be overlooked by fans of the genre".
-It was also a runner-up for GameSpots annual "Best Strategy Game" award among console games, losing to Ogre Battle 64.
+The PlayStation and Dreamcast versions won the award for "Best Strategy Game" at the EGM Game Blast Awards.
+The PC version was nominated for the same category at the Sixth Annual PC Gamer Awards, which went to Sid Meier's Alpha Centauri.
+The staff wrote that the game "put up one hell of a fight [for the award] and should not be overlooked by fans of the genre."
+The console versions were nominated for the same category at GameSpot's Best and Worst of 2000 Awards, which went to Ogre Battle 64.